basilhe/ota-tools/README.md

     App has provision   'iPhone Developer', which supports 'HDXJ2G3FGJ.com.example.*'
     Embedding provision 'provision for My App', which supports 'HDXJ2G3FGJ.com.example.myapp' Payload/myapp.app: replacing existing signature

+**archive_sign** takes an saved archive, provision file, and the name of the certificate in your keychain that you want to sign with.

+    ~/Dropbox/Public/enterprise_builds rbronosky$ ./archive_sign "iPhone Distribution: Huge Enterprises Inc." ~/provisions/Huge_Enterprises.mobileprovision ~/Downloads/app.ipa

 Calling **ipa_ota** creates a basic plist in the current directory and outputs a single line for including in an existing HTML file.